0xABADCAFE/random-proto-synth/README.md

 - Modulation: Multiplying each value in one Packet with the corresponding value in another Packet, e.g. amplitude modulation of signals.

 ### Generators
 Generators represent basic periodic waveform shapes in a time/frequency independent manner.
 Generators define the numerical period after they repeat.
 Generators typically accept a Packet of input values for which a Packet of the corresponding output values will be returned.
 Generators can have their minimum and maximum output levels specified.
-Generators are provided for:
-- Flat : (DC) fixed level output.
-- Sine : Basic sine wave
-- Triangle: Triangle wave
-- Sawtooth: Sawtooth wave, in both rising and falling edge variants
-- Square: Hard square wave
-- Noise: White noise

 Read more [here](./docs/Generators.md)